BYRIO/krita-webdoc-zh/user_manual/introduction_from_other_software/introduction_from_sai.rst

 Brush Settings
 ~~~~~~~~~~~~~~

 Another, somewhat amusing misconception is that Krita's brush engine is not very complex.
-After all, you can only change the Size, Flow and Opacity from the topbar.
+After all, you can only change the Size, Flow and Opacity from the top bar.

 This is not quite true.
-It's rather that we don't have our brush settings in a docker but a dropdown on the toolbar.
+It's rather that we don't have our brush settings in a docker but a drop-down on the toolbar.
 The easiest way to access this is with :kbd:`f5`.
-As you can see it's actually quite complex.
+As you can see, it's actually quite complex.
 We have more than a dozen brush engines, which are a type of brush you can make.
 The ones you are used to from Paint Tool Sai are the Pixel Brush(ink), The Color Smudge Brush(Brush) and the filter brush(dodge, burn).

-A simple inking brush recipe for example is to take a pixel brush, untick the 'enable pen-settings' on opacity and flow, and untick everything but size from the option list.
-Then, go into brush-tip, pick autobrush from the tabs, and set the size to 25(right-click a blue bar if you want to input numbers), turn on anti-aliasing under the brush icon, and set fade to 0.9.
+A simple inking brush recipe for example is to take a pixel brush, uncheck the 'enable pen-settings' on opacity and flow, and uncheck everything but size from the option list.
+Then, go into brush-tip, pick :ref:`auto_brush_tip` from the tabs, and set the size to 25(right-click a blue bar if you want to input numbers), turn on anti-aliasing under the brush icon, and set fade to 0.9.
 Then, as a final touch, set spacing to 'auto' and the spacing number to 0.8.

 You can configure the brushes in a lot of detail, and share the packs with others.
 Importing of packs and brushes can be done via the :menuselection:`settings --> manage resources`, where you can import .bundle files or .kpp files.

 Erasing
 ~~~~~~~

 Erasing is a blending mode in Krita, much like the transparency mode of Paint Tool Sai.
-It's activated with :kbd:`E` or you can select it from the Blending Mode dropdown...
+It's activated with :kbd:`E` or you can select it from the Blending Mode drop-down...

 Blending Modes
 ~~~~~~~~~~~~~~

 Krita has a lot of Blending modes, and thankfully all of Paint Tool Sai's are amongst them except binary.
 To manage the blending modes, each of them has a little check-box that you can tick to add them to the favorites.

-Multiple, Screen, Overlay and Normal are amongst the favourites.
+Multiple, Screen, Overlay and Normal are amongst the favorites.
-Krita's Luminosity is actually slightly different from Paint Tool Sai's and it replaces the relative brightness of a color with the relative brightness of the colour of the layer.
+Krita's Luminosity is actually slightly different from Paint Tool Sai's and it replaces the relative brightness of a color with the relative brightness of the color of the layer.

 Sai's Luminosity mode is actually the same as Krita's *Addition* or *linear dodge* mode.
 The Shade mode is the same as *Color Burn* and *Hard Mix* is the same as the lumi and shade mode.